2ue/validate-permission/README.md

 // Use built-in methods
 Vue.use(install);
+// By default, permission is used as the command name, and v-permission is used directly
+// By default, $permission is used as the instance method name, and this is $permission directly when used

+// Alternatively, you can manually specify the directiveKey and instanceKey Vue.use(install, {
+    directiveKey: 'validate-permission',
+    instanceKey: '$validatePermission',
+});
 ```

 In Vue components, you can directly access the permission validation functionality through `this.$permission`, also you can use `v-permission`: